What We Do

 We empower women and girls through sexual reproductive health education and G-TEA clubs that challenge discriminatory social norms while advocating for their active participation in local decision-making processes.

 We do monitoring and reporting on the implementation of four social protection programmes that are being executed by the Government of Ghana in support of children, pregnant women, persons living with disability and the elderly to ensure that the services reach the final beneficiaries.
-Pictures supporting this claim.
-Pictures supporting this claim.
+These include the following

 Livelihood Empowerment Against Poverty Programme: